Advertisement

 Mild hybrid, eh?

-Yep.
-It combines a 134bhp 1.2-litre three-cylinder turbo petrol with a 28bhp electric motor and small battery, paired with a six-speed dual clutch transmission.
+Oh yes, what a treat.
+It combines a 134bhp 1.2-litre three-cylinder turbo petrol with a 28bhp electric motor, teeny little battery and a six-speed dual clutch transmission.

 Advertisement - Page continues below